 The Work of Dunking in the Dark:

-Leo Morejon led Oreo social media marketing internationally for three years while at the Award-Winning Digital Marketing Agency 360i.
+I (Leo Morejon) led Oreo social media marketing internationally for three years while at the Award-Winning Digital Marketing Agency 360i.

-His and his team’s innovative work led to the now-famous Oreo Super Bowl Blackout Tweet.
+My team's innovative work led to the now-famous Oreo Super Bowl Blackout Tweet.

 What is the Oreo Super Bowl Blackout Tweet?